MWelHeb/03_Algo_Trading/Algorithmic_Trading_with_Python.md

 stocks = pd.read_csv('S&P500-Info.csv')
 ```

 Next step is related to finding a financial API which provides free stock market data (in our case for the S&P 500).
 Searching the internet will provide various alternatives see e.g. the following recent articel ["Best 5 free stock market APIs in 2020"](https://towardsdatascience.com/best-5-free-stock-market-apis-in-2019-ad91dddec984).
 For this use case I have decided to go with [IEX Cloud](https://iexcloud.io/) which is the data provider subsidiary of the IEX stock exchange.
 Having looked at many financial data providers IEX Cloud seemed to me very attractive in terms of high-quality data and affordable price.
 For this case study I started with using the free platform account which contains the limited amount of 50,000 credits.
-Since the credits are reduced according to a pay-per-use principle it requires you to be careful with extracting data when developing the Pyhton program.
+Since the credits are reduced according to a pay-per-use principle it requires you to be careful with extracting data when developing the Python program.
 Here the sandbox environment comes into play.
 While API calls made to the production environment require the use of credits from your IEX Cloud plan, sandbox testing is free of charge and provides unlimited API calls.
 Note however, that the IEX Cloud sandbox only returns randomized test data and is meant to mimic the results returned from the production API.

-After having signed up for IEX Cloud you should have received your API token are able to run the following code.
+After having signed up for IEX Cloud you should have received your API token and should now be able to run the following code.
 First you need to define whether you intend to retrieve data from the sandbox or the production environment.
 Depending on this decision you select a different API token and a different base URL for the API requests.
+After this the next step consists of defining an empty pandas dataframe in the desired structure (i.e. which attributes/metrics for the companies do we want to retrieve from the IEX Cloud API).
+Then we will use the package request to do the respective HTTP requests whereby the URL will be different and dynamic depending on (a) the IEX Cloud endpoints (e.g. company, quote, stats, etc.) (b) the company tickers (i.e. Symbole) but also (c) the base URL and the token (production vs sandbox environment).
+As a result the IEX Cloud API returns JSON objects in response to HTTP requests which is then selectively ,according to the required metrics (e.g. CompanyName, latestPrice, etc. ), feeded into a pandas series which itself appends to the initially defined dataframe.
+Once all the loop over all S&P500 tickers has been finalized the dataframe has beeen "loaded" with actual infromation and is then stored into an xlsx file.

 ```
 ###### IEX Parameters